 Your Fractional CMO

-Eric S. Townsend is an American chief marketing officer and writer.
-He has served 400+ brands since 1993, including Dow 30 and Fortune 100/500.
-He is recognized for excellence by The Webbys, PR Week, American Marketing Association, Society for Marketing Professional Services, Service Industry Advertising Awards, Washington Business Journal, Kickstarter, and Northern Virginia Technology Council.
-Townsend scores highly for strategy and command (testing below), has innovated in small books since 2012, and has coached artistry for Torch™ since 2013.
+Eric S. Townsend is an American chief marketing officer, creative director, and writer.
+Has served 400+ brands (1993-), including Dow 30 and Fortune 100/500.
+Recognized for excellence by The Webbys, PR Week, Washington Business Journal, and the American Marketing Association among third-party honors.
+Townsend scores highly for strategy and command (tests below), innovates in publishing for Go Booklets (2012-), coaches artistry for Torch™ (2013-), and serves on the board Open Space Education (2021-).
+His next book Momental is a deep dive into capitalizing for time, living, and expression now.

 When you’ve been mentored, you also mentor.
-Townsend’s protégés from the Torch™ program (San Francisco) include illustrator Dave Arcade (Salt Lake City), design lead Amber Heinbokel (Boston), product manager Jocelyn Neff (New York) brand strategist Andrew Clayton (Oslo, Norway), organizer Karlie Hill (Denver), software engineer Herman Li (San Francisco), and marketing director Joey Soriano (SF).
-Previously, Townsend aided the careers of CEO Rodrigue Lawson (London), creative director Joseph Magliaro (Los Angeles), artist and educator Blythe King, developer Morgan Benton, and director of engineering Chiedo John.
+Townsend’s protégés from the Torch™ program (San Francisco) include illustrator Dave Arcade (Salt Lake City), design lead Amber Heinbokel (Boston), product manager Jocelyn Neff (New York) brand strategist Andrew Clayton (Oslo, Norway), organizer Karlie Hill (Denver), software engineer Herman Li (SF), marketing directors Joey Soriano (SF) and Amber Yeray (Columbus OH).
+Previously, Townsend aided the careers of CEO Rodrigue Lawson, creative director Joseph Magliaro, artist and educator Blythe King, developer Morgan Benton, and director of engineering Chiedo John.

 Townsend’s agency career began at Landslide Creative Services (1994, Richmond VA).
 He then contributed at a division of The Martin Agency (1996-7, Richmond VA) on their Absolut Vodka and Saab Accounts, made partner at Zinc Agency (1998-2003, Washington DC), directed business development for SQN Communications (2004-5, Tysons Corner VA), teamed with Universal Music Group for a talent development arm called SplashKit (2006-11), made partner at Glimpse Digital (2007-2017, Fairfax VA), led a successful agency pilot for Billy Casper Golf now Troon (2014, Tysons Corner VA), and is now a fractional CMO (2023).